Animal Allergies and Skin Problems

 - Management of hormonal and autoimmune diseases, which affect the skin and ears

-Our first step in identifying anything starts with a simple exam room visit.
-Then if one of our veterinarians believes your dog or cat is suffering from a potential skin or ear infection we go from there.
-Treatment is relatively simple and only requires a few short tests to identify an infection.
+Our first step in identifying potential problems begins with a simple exam room visit.
+If one of our veterinarians believes your dog or cat is suffering from a possible skin or ear infection, we conduct a few short tests to identify an infection.
+Treatment is relatively simple. . .

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.

 Call the Animal Clinic of Billings to schedule your pets next wellness examination with us today!